jamargoochIT/configure-ad/README.md

 We have to configure this setting for non-admin users because we’re now joined to mydomain.com (as it says in the above image in the From this location field).
 So now, non-admin users can remote into the Client-1 computer (virtual machine).
-We haven’t created any non-admin users (who would be found in the EMPLOYEES OU we created in active directory.) but if we had any, they would be able to remote into Client-1 now.
+We haven’t created any non-admin users (who would be found in the EMPLOYEES OU we created in active directory). but if we had any, they would be able to remote into Client-1 now.
 And click OK again.

 <img width="279" alt="45" src="https://github.com/user-attachments/assets/54c37f7b-ff8d-4351-801d-978c28386771"><br><br><br><br>